riboseinc/digicert-cli/README.md

 #### List duplicate certificates

-Digicert allows us to duplicate a certificate and if we want to list all of the duplicates then we can use the `duplicates` interface.
-This interface expects us to provide the `order-id` to list the duplicates
+Digicert allows us to duplicate a certificate and if we want to list all of the duplicates then we can use the `certificate duplicates` command.
+It expects us to provide the `order-id` to list all the duplicates

 ```sh
 $ digicert certificate duplicates 123456